wjdavis90/Omics_lab_server/tutorials/ReadMe.md

 This is a repository for tutorials I wrote for the Lamichhaney 'Omics Lab.
-There is also a file linking to tutorials that I have used and found helpful.
+There is also a [list](https://github.com/wjdavis90/Omics_lab_server/blob/main/tutorials/online_tutorials.md) of online tutorials that I have used and found helpful.